check017/developer-training-lineup/Level-1/01-Code-Concepts/Coding-Tools.md

 ### Ternary Operator

-If you need to check only two different conditions, it is handy to use a Ternary Operator.
+If you need to check if a given condition is one thing or another thing, use a ternary operator.
-This keeps your code concise and thus easier to read.
-If you have only two conditions to check, use the Ternary Operator.
-It looks like this:

 ```javascript
 var age = 25;